Simplicity is clarity. And clarity is a beautiful feeling.

 - Don’t get caught up in media hype.
 Put down the phone.
 Turn off the TV.

 - Fiscally – Be responsible.
-Make sure your dollars are going to those things that important.
+Make sure your dollars and time are going to those things that are important.
 Ask if the expense is good for the spirit.

 - Nutrition and Fitness